ArctosDB/documentation-wiki/_documentation/locality.markdown

 Specific Locality is a standardization of verbatim_locality.

-When writing Specific Localities, the highest priority should be to maximize clarity and minimize confusion for a global audience, and for machine understandnig (such as automated georeferencing).
+When writing Specific Localities, the highest priority should be to maximize clarity and minimize confusion for a global audience, and for machine understanding (such as automated georeferencing).
 Geolocate is sometimes really picky on spelling.
 For example: a locality of "Lodge Pole Creek" was coming back with basically a random point - near a lodge or something a state away.
 "Lodgepole Creek" (which is also the label on Google Maps) returned accurate data.

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tips**

+ - **Leave Out Higher Geography**
- - Do not include higher geography (continent, ocean, sea, island group, island, country, state, province, county, feature) in the Specific Locality unless it references a place-name in another geopolitical subdivision, in which case include that subdivision in parentheses.
+ Do not include higher geography (continent, ocean, sea, island group, island, country, state, province, county, feature) in the Specific Locality unless it references a place-name in another geopolitical subdivision, in which case include that subdivision in parentheses.
 The following is located in California, but the distance is given from a location in Arizona.

 ```
-**Example:** 10 mi below Ehrenberg (Arizona), Colorado River
+**Do** 10 mi below Ehrenberg (Arizona), Colorado River
-**Not:** 10 mi below Ehrenberg, Arizona, Colorado River
 ```
+`
+**Don't** 10 mi below Ehrenberg, Arizona, Colorado River `

- - **No specific locality recorded.**  There are some situations in which no Specific Locality is given.
+ - **No specific locality recorded.**
+ There are some situations in which no Specific Locality is given.
 For example, collecting events on the high seas which are specified by geographic latitude and longitude.
 There are some situations in which no Specific Locality would be appropriate.
 For example, a collecting event with a locality that is specified in the Higher Geography with no further details.
 In these examples, as well as in records for which appropriate data are missing, the correct value for Specific Locality is, "**No specific locality recorded.**" (In contrast to a normal locality, this is a sentence and therefore begins with a capital letter and ends with a period.)

 ```
 **Example:** No specific locality recorded.